rl-institut/spice_ev/doc/source/simulating_with_spiceev.rst

 ......
 **Scenario (required)**

-File type: JSON
+File type: json

-Is created by generate.py or generate_from_simbev.py.
+Is created by generate scripts.

-**Configuration**

-File type: text

-Refer to simulate.cfg in examples folder.

 Output (optional)
 .................

-File type: CSV
+File type: csv

-All power values are in kWh.
+All power values are in kW.

 +-------------------------------------+---------------------------------------------------------------------------+
 | **Column**                          | **Description**                                                           |